-- The abundance and increase of seals in recent decades suggests that the marine ecosystem is healthy enough to sustain those populations, even with increasing human uses of marine resources over the same timeframe.
+- The abundance of seal populations in recent decades suggests a marine ecosystem that is healthy enough to sustain those populations, even with increasing human uses of marine resources over the same timeframe.

 Do seals compete with fishermen for target fish or depredate on target catch?

-- It is clear that some seals do depredate on catch, but the amount of depredation and its impact on fishermen has not been quantified.
-Changes to fishing gear or practices may be able to reduce this depredation, though this has been a challenge in other areas and fisheries with seal depredation issues.
+- Changes to fishing gear or practices may be able to reduce this depredation, though this has been a challenge in other areas and fisheries with seal depredation issues.

-- Seals have diverse diets including but not limited to red/white hake, silver hake, sandlance, cod, flounders and herring.
-Given their diverse diet, it is unlikely that seals are controlling the population of any particular species of fish.
+- Given their diverse diet, it is unlikely that seals are controlling the population of any particular species of fish.
 However, additional research is needed to review a wide temporal and spatial scale.

 Are seals taking over beaches and causing beach closures due to their feces?